-- Training: Trainings will begin in January.
-We anticipate Friday as the training day; however, the schedule will be according to selected candidates’ availability.
-In additional to the training sessions for the entire team, there is additional training sessions to provide development time to create various workshops for the sessions.
+- Training: Trainings will begin in February.
+We anticipate Friday as the training day; however, the schedule may be amended according to selected candidates’ availability.
+In addition to the training sessions for the entire team, there are additional training sessions to provide development time to create various workshops for the sessions.

 - Early Communication: Beginning in March, Orientation Leaders will be expected to spend five hours per week in the Student Success Center contacting new students.
 Orientation Leaders must be comfortable and effective in communicating with new students over the phone and by email.

-- Orientation Sessions: The sessions include first-year student orientation, transfer student orientation, and international student orientation sessions.
+- Orientation Sessions: The sessions include first-year student orientation and transfer student orientation sessions.
 In addition, we have guests and multiple high school dual-enrolled student sessions (including students in the Genesee Early College).
 Orientation Leaders are expected to work every first-year and transfer session and must be present for the entirety of them.
 Additional sessions will be based on need and availability.
 During the sessions, Orientation Leaders will be expected to present workshops, assist students with campus technology (including the registration process in SIS), relay information about campus policies and procedures, give tours of campus, and other various tasks to address new student success.

 - Extra Events: There are a number of additional events that the Orientation Leaders are expected to work.
 These typically take place from the end of August into the first few weeks of classes of the fall semester.
-These events include the My Flint events, New Student Welcome Day and Convocation, Move-in Day, Individualized Tours, and others as they arise.
+These events include the My Flint events, Wolverine Welcome, Move-in Day, Individualized Tours, and others as they arise.
 If an Orientation Leader's fall classes conflict with any of these events, an exception can be made.